BDC Hamburger Icon

 Per-occurrence malpractice insurance

-A per-occurrence policy is more expensive because it allows claims to be made anytime, whether or not the policy is active at the time of the claim as long as the date that the claim-related activity occurred was during the coverage period.
+A per-occurrence policy is more expensive because it allows claims to be made anytime, whether or not the policy is active at the time of the claim, as long as the date that the claim-related activity occurred was during the coverage period.

 What does malpractice insurance typically cover?

 Malpractice insurance covers the mistakes a medical or legal professional may make during regular business operations.
-Medical claims might have to do with misdiagnosis, surgical errors, medication errors, childbirth-related injuries and other mistakes made by medical professionals.
+Medical claims may have to do with misdiagnosis, surgical errors, medication errors, childbirth-related injuries and other mistakes made by medical professionals.
 Some Health Insurance Portability and Accountability Act (HIPAA) violations are also covered.

 What malpractice insurance covers